ryan4yin/k8s-gitops/README.md

 1. Be especially careful when using flux to deploy **network plugins**, as network failures may prevent flux from accessing the git repositories or pulling the helm charts.
+1. For the corporate environment, consider spliting gitops repositories & k8s clusters by categories.
+Use multiple git repos & k8s clusters may increase the management overhead, but it can also reduce the damage caused by accidents.

 ## References